anna-r/SET_game/ReadMe.md

 Set count: 1
 ```

-The first line is all the cards in the deck; each card follows the convention introduced in the background and is given by (Number)_(Shading)_(Color)_(Symbol).
+The first line is all the cards in the deck; each card follows the convention introduced in the background and is given by (Number)\_(Shading)\_(Color)\_(Symbol).

-The computer will use its algorithm to find a set from the twelve or fifteen cards in play, and if a set exists, it'll be displayed, otherwise not set found.
+The computer will use its algorithm to find a set from the twelve or fifteen cards in play, and if a set exists, it'll be displayed, otherwise no set found.